Safe use of anaesthetic equipment and prevention of cross infection

 Cleaning is the essential first step for any form of reprocessing:

 The item and its intended use determine the level of reprocessing required.
 The manufacturer’s instructions, health service policy, applicable guidelines and standards should all be taken into consideration when determining the most appropriate process.
-The "Spaulding classification" is often used to assess reprocessing requirements1 and is summarised in the following table:
+The "Spaulding classification" is often used to assess reprocessing requirements1 and is summarised in the:

 Semi-critical items, such as endoscopes, laryngoscopes and ultrasound probes/transducers that are used in body cavities or during surgery should ideally be sterilised, but many of these equipment items are heat sensitive and therefore require high-level disinfection to render them safe to use on another patient.
 There are many different automated systems available for high-level disinfection, including automated endoscope reprocessors, and specific systems for high-level disinfection of ultrasound probes.